 - Comically Missing the Point: A dark version in "The Tenth Planet".
 Appalled that the Cybermen have no compassion or care for their victims, Polly poses the question: "Have you no heart?!"
 The Cyberman believes that she refers to the body part."NooOOOoo, that is OOONE of the WEAKnesses that we HAAAVE remoVED."

 - Conspicuous Gloves: The Mondasian Cybermen in "World Enough and Time" have gloves that resemble the skin of a Caucasian man, as opposed to being actual human hands, making it very useful for hiding the race of the actors.
 Or indeed, that of the characters, i.e. Bill Potts.

-- According to some of the crew members who played the Cybermen in their debut story, they disliked the experience of wearing the costumes, hence the redesigns.
+- "The Moonbase" - The original Body Horror design with its visible human elements was replaced by a sleeker and more robotic look.
+According to some of the crew members who played the Cybermen in their debut story, they disliked the experience of wearing the costumes, hence the redesign.

 - Creative Sterility: Mentioned in the Big Finish audio production "Human Resources", where the Doctor informs the local Cybermen he only saved them by accident, before he realised who they were.
 When asked why he will extend help to all other species but not the Cybermen he answers "Because other species create.
 You don't."

 - Creepy Monotone: All Cybermen talk in a mechanical, computer-like voice, though they shift in and out of this in their "Earthshock" appearance.